Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 These consultations address fundamental questions about the future of leasehold as an ownership structure, potentially leading to more comprehensive reforms than those currently implemented under the parliamentary debates that shaped the Act.

 Professional Guidance: Property professionals advising on lease extension and enfranchisement matters should maintain updated knowledge of both the current Act provisions and ongoing judicial challenges.
-The July 2025 court decision may require immediate adjustments to valuation approaches and client advice, particularly regarding marriage value calculations and premium assessments.
+The Court of Appeal's decision, expected during 2027, may require adjustments to valuation approaches and client advice, particularly regarding marriage value calculations and premium assessments.

 Frequently Asked Questions